espressif/esp-skainet/README.md

 ### ESP-IDF

 In this case, we take [ESP-IDF v3.3.1](https://github.com/espressif/esp-idf/tree/v3.3.1) as the test version.
 If you had already configured ESP-IDF before, and do not want to change your existing one, you can configure the `IDF_PATH` environment variable to the path to ESP-IDF.
+Now we have supported ESP-IDF v4.0.

-*NOTE:* If you want to use ESP-IDF v3.2 or previous version, please refer to esp-skainet v0.2.0
+*NOTE:* If you want to use ESP-IDF v3.2 or previous version, please refer to esp-skainet v0.2.0.

 For details on how to set up the ESP-IDF, please refer to [Getting Started Guide for the stable ESP-IDF version](https://docs.espressif.com/projects/`esp-idf/en/stable/get-started-cmake/index.html)

-# Components

-A component is the main framework of the SDK, with some drivers and algorithm inside.

-## hardware_driver

-The hardware_driver component contains drivers for the ESP32-LyraT-Mini board and ESP32-LyraT V4.3 board.

-## esp-sr

-The [esp-sr](https://github.com/espressif/esp-sr/tree/master) component contains the APIs of ESP-Skainet neural networks, including the wake word detection and speech commands recognition framework.

 # Examples
 The folder of [examples](examples) contains sample applications demonstrating the API features of ESP-Skainet.

-Take one Garbage classification as an example.
+Please start with the [get_started](./examples/get_started)  example.

-1. Navigate to one example folder `esp-skainet/examples/garbage_classification`.
+1. Navigate to one example folder `esp-skainet/examples/get_started).
 ```
-cd esp-skainet/examples/garbage_classification
+cd esp-skainet/examples/get_started
 ```

 2. Compile and flash the project.
 ```
-make
-make flash monitor
+idf.py flash monitor
 ```
-3. Advanced users can add or modify speech commands by using the `make menuconfig` command.
+3. Advanced users can add or modify speech commands by using the `idf.py menuconfig` command.

 For details, please read the README file in each example.